airpair/mastering-es6-higher-order-functions-for-arrays/post.md

 ## Higher-order functions for Arrays

-Now, let's have a look on some ES6 high-order functions for Arrays.
+Now, let's have a look on some ES6 higher-order functions for Arrays.
 They will allow you to write code using Functional approach, so that you will no longer need to use Imperative ```for```/```while``` loops to process arrays.
-You will soon enough understand how much better it is to work with those high-order functions compared to loops, as they are much more expressive, readable, reusable, maintainable and consequentially more elegant.
+You will soon enough understand how much better it is to work with those higher-order functions compared to loops, as they are much more expressive, readable, reusable, maintainable and consequentially more elegant.

 In order to illustrate, let's take the following Imperative program and rewrite it: